lll-phill-lll/tetris_keyboard/README.md

 # Acknowledgement

 I found this [repo](https://github.com/rgoulter/qmk_firmware/tree/rgbmatrix-snake/layouts/community/planck_mit/rgbmatrix-snake) somewhere on reddit:  and it was superuseful and helped me a lot to understand QMK library.
-Shutout to rgoulter.
+Shutout to [@rgoulter](https://github.com/rgoulter).

+And additional thank to [@optozorax](https://github.com/optozorax) for the motivation to this project.